kennedytechnology/headless-wordpress-container/README.md

 ## Wordpress setup

 Open browser and visit `http://localhost` or `https://localhost` (add the exeption if browser complains about ssl sertificate).
+SSL Certificate is generated using [mkcert](https://github.com/FiloSottile/mkcert)

 Use following for wordpress database setup